How Satispay uses your information

 Satispay Limited (“Satispay”), according to Regulation EU 2016/679 on the protection of natural persons with regard to the processing of personal data (the “Regulation”), wishes to inform you about the way the information referring to users of the website and the Satispay services (the “Services”) is processed.

 Satispay is the data controller of the processing of the User / Merchant personal data.
 Satispay has also appointed a data protection officer that the User / Merchant can contact at the email address firstname.lastname@example.org for information on the processing of his or her personal data or the rights that can be exercised.

-As a financial technology company operating from the United Kingdom but with services in a number of European Economic Area (EEA) countries, Satispay will only process (i.e. collect, store and use) personal data in a manner that is compatible with the DPA, as implemented in each European Country.
-This means that we will always strive to ensure that we handle personal data fairly and lawfully with justification.
+As a fintech company under the English law, operating from the United Kingdom but with services in a number of European Economic Area (EEA) countries, Satispay will only process (i.e. collect, store and use) personal data of the User / Merchant in a manner that is compatible with the applicable law fairly and lawfully.

-To ensure that we process your personal data fairly and lawfully we are required to inform you:
+To ensure that we process your personal data fairly and lawfully we want to inform the User / Merchant: